viamrobotics/docs/docs/getting-started/high-level-overview.md

 To get the most out of the Viam platform, we recommend using  http://app.viam.com/ to configure, manage, and control your robots.

 A robot's configuration lives in the cloud.
-The configuration is a description of the hardware and higher level software services--for example, how a motor is connected to a Raspberry Pi, or what matching learning models you want to use for classification.
+The configuration is a description of the hardware and higher level software services--for example, how a motor is connected to a Raspberry Pi, or what machine learning models you want to use for classification.

 On the robot, a single Viam process, called _viam-server_ runs, and is responsible for:
 - keeping the configuration up-to-date